 Membership in the Beekeeper's Guild supports Santa Barbara Tri-Counties bees and beekeepers.
 Since 2007, The Guild has coordinated with over 20 schools and local organizations to provide support, education, and resources for young and emerging beekeepers around the state.
 The Guild is a voice of beekeepers in Santa Barbara area, working closely with local beekeepers and policymakers to promote safe and engaging ways in which we can educate our communities about the dangers of pesticides and the importance of planting bee friendly gardens, the first and best step to keep our ecosystems thriving.

 The Beekeeper's Guild of Santa Barbara supports beekeepers and beekeeping.
 You membership helps support the Guild.

-A constant learner, Laurie has achieved the level of Apprentice in the California Master Beekeeper Program.
-She serves as president of the Beekeeper’s Guild of Santa Barbara and gives presentations to area schools, bringing live bees into the classroom.
-Observing her colonies throughout the cycle of the year brings new perspectives and gives her even greater appreciation for these buzzy little miracles of our natural world.
+Laurie was introduced to the magic of honey bees as child while gazing through the glass walls of an observation hive and immediately knew she would one day keep bees.
+In 2016 she started with her first colony and now cares for numerous hives around Santa Barbara.
+A constant learner, she has been studying the Master Beekeeper Program, earning her Apprentice certificate through the University of California at Davis and her Journeyman certificate from the University of Montana.
+In her role as President of the Beekeeper’s Guild of Santa Barbara she is passionate about education and giving presentations to area schools, bringing live bees into the classroom.
+Observing her colonies throughout the cycles of the year brings new perspectives and gives her an even greater appreciation for these buzzy little miracles of our natural world.